Hugbod1/TicTacToe/docs/Developer_manual_hugbod.md

 [Gradle](https://docs.gradle.org/current/userguide/build_environment.html) is used to execute the builds in this project.
 Gradle is consistent environment that can optimize the speed.

 For continuous integration, [Travis](https://travis-ci.org/) was is to build and test the project that is hosted at GitHub.
-To access Travis request access to become collaborator.
+To access Travis, request access to become collaborator.

 ###### Unit test